Medically Reviewed by Dr P. E. Pancoast, MD

 If any of these symptoms are left untreated without immediate medical help, it could lead to death.

-The most serious risk of mixing Klonopin with alcohol is that they enhance one another’s intoxicating effects.
+The most severe risk of mixing Klonopin with alcohol is that they enhance one another’s intoxicating effects.
+They can significantly increase drowsiness and impair coordination even in small doses, leading to severe injury or coma.

 Yes.
-It is possible to overdose on Klonopin or alcohol independently.
-The risk of overdose becomes significantly greater if they are mixed.
+It is possible to overdose on Klonopin.
+The risk of overdose increases if you mix it with alcohol.

 Overdosing on clonazepam alone is rarely fatal.
 But when combined with alcohol or other drugs, it creates dangerous drug interactions that often cause serious harm and possibly death.